 Amid the crowd's visible frustration, Tyler continued, "I don't care who you voted for.
 It doesn't matter because we're here now.
 So what do we do?
 What do we do with our feelings, our rage, our depression?"
 Acknowledging that some guests may, in fact, be thrilled with the election results, she joked of the overwhelming minority, "I will find you in the parking lot and we'll wrestle.
 We'll work it out."

 "But really, you have to do something.
-Healthcare is at risk and this is not a concept anymore - this is a reality.
+Health care is at risk and this is not a concept anymore; this is a reality.
 We have a president who said he's going to dismantle Obamacare, which really didn't cover that many people anyway.
-But it was more people than were f - ing covered before it was in place," Tyler said to more cheers from the audience, which managed to raise over $225,000 for the clinic during the course of the evening.
+But it was more people than were f - ing covered before it was in place," she said to more cheers from the audience, which managed to raise over $225,000 for the clinic during the course of the evening.

 The evening briefly turned to election talk again when Baskets star and recent Emmy winner Louie Anderson took the stage for a quick standup set.
 "Does anyone know who won the election?
 I have really slow internet," he started out, later joking that even Anthony Weiner is "bummed out" by what Trump has said about women.
 When the crowd began to groan, he responded by chuckling, "Too much?
 Too soon?"

 In typical fashion, Landgraf used his time at the podium to articulate the importance of the Saban Clinic and raise awareness about the many Americans who don't currently have access to health care - which in Los Angeles is around 3 million people, he noted.
 "I know all of us are worried tonight that the number of insured is going to begin climbing again under a new administration," said the FX chief, who was introduced by It's Always Sunny in Philadelphia star Danny DeVito.